|How to build a Compost Bin|

 leaves, grass clippings, young weeds, well-rotted chicken manure.

 |If you would rather buy a bin than build a compost bin|

-The Achla Spinning Composter simplifies and speeds up the process of making compost.
-Because the unit is sealed, it converts kitchen waste to compost in as little as three weeks.
-Mounted on a horizontal axle, the composter has raised ridges which are easy to grip.
+The Jora JK270 Insulated Composter simplifies and speeds up the process of making compost.
+Because the unit is insulated and sealed, it converts kitchen waste to compost in as little as two weeks.
+Mounted on a horizontal axle, the composter has handles which are easy to grip.

 The Urban Compost Tumbler 9

 This top-of-the-line compost tumbler makes 9 cu ft of compost in as little as 13 days.
 The fully sealed system is also ideal for urban gardens and homes with small yards.